build-on-aws/content/posts/picturesocial/08-how-to-add-just-in-time-capacity-kubernetes/index.md

   --wait # for the defaulting webhook to install before creating a Provisioner
 ```

-* You can now check if everything is propperly installed and running before continue further
+* You can now check if everything is properly installed and running before continuing further.

 ```bash
 kubectl get all -n karpenter
 ```

 * This YAML contains the provisioner for on-demand nodes.
-This is what it does: a/ Requirements: implements new on-demand nodes that are extra-large or bigger, b/ Limits: The provisioner will not use more than 1000 virtual cores and 1000GB of RAM. c/ ttlSecondsAfterEmpty: How many seconds until and empty node is terminated.
+This is what it does: a/ Requirements: implements new on-demand nodes that are extra-large or bigger, b/ Limits: The provisioner will not use more than 1000 virtual cores and 1000GB of RAM. c/ ttlSecondsAfterEmpty: How many seconds until an empty node is terminated.

 ```yaml
 cat <<EOF | kubectl apply -f -